neondatabase/neon/s3_scrubber/README.md

 #### Console API

+_This section is only relevant if using a command that requires access to Neon's internal control plane_

-- `CLOUD_ADMIN_API_URL`: The URL base to use for checking tenant/timeline for existence via the Cloud API.
+- `CLOUD_ADMIN_API_URL`: The URL base to use for checking tenant/timeline for existence via the Cloud API.  e.g. `https://<admin host>/admin`

 - `CLOUD_ADMIN_API_TOKEN`: The token to provide when querying the admin API.
-Get one on the corresponding console page, e.g. https://console.stage.neon.tech/app/settings/api-keys
+Get one on the corresponding console page, e.g. `https://<admin host>/app/settings/api-keys`

 ### Commands